 1. System Design Principles

-This section presents the design principles used to create systems for ultrasound exposure and cavitation monitoring.
+This section presents the design principles used to create systems for US exposure and cavitation monitoring.
 These principles are illustrated with two existing systems for acoustic transfection (SAT) shown in Figure 1.
-Each system consists of a cell exposure compartment, an ultrasound source, and a single element transducer functioning as a passive cavitation detector (PCD), all of which are integrated into a benchtop test chamber.
+Each system consists of a cell exposure compartment, an US source, and a single element transducer functioning as a passive cavitation detector (PCD), all of which are integrated into a benchtop test chamber.
 These designs build upon the prior system development described in Carugo et al. (2015)65.

 1.1.
 Maximize ease of use.